Clients’ rights and obligations under the taxation laws

 Limitation of Liability

-To the maximum extent permitted by law, our liability is limited by a scheme approved under Professional Standards Legislation.
+To the maximum extent permitted by law, our liability is limited by a scheme approved under Professional Standards Legislation and applicable regulations of the Professional Body.
 The limit of that liability is broadly related to the quantum of fees charged to you for our services.
 Full details of the scheme are available from the Professional Standards Councils’ website www.psc.gov.au.